sebbacon/home-automation/README.md

 ### OpenHab2

-The OpenHab integration allows you to:
+The OpenHab2 MAX!
+Cube integration allows you to:

 * Set individual thermostat temperatures
 * Get "current" (see below) thermostat temperatures